 This course provides an introduction to the principles and processes of interactive design and development using the Macintosh computer platform.
 It will focus on the look and feel of interactive documents as well as the principles of aesthetics in regard to online information.
 All aspects of interactive media will be learned including; motion graphics, time based media, type for the internet, navigation, action scripting, page layout and publishing on the web.
 Online culture and the use of the internet in society will also be discussed.
-Software to be learned: Adobe Flash, Adobe Photoshop, and Adobe Illustrator.
-Prerequisites: GRA 151 and GRA 252 or consent of the instructor.
+Prerequisites: GRA 151 and GRA 252 both with a grade of "C" or better or consent of the instructor.